 “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.”
 (2 Corinthians 1:3–4)

 As citizens of a sinful world, suffering is our inescapable reality.
 Hope can only be found in the Lord.

 “Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword? . . .
 No, in all these things we are more than conquerors through Him who loved us.
 For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”
 (Romans 8:35, 37–39)

-Download a free chapter of Hope When Your Heart Breaks by Michael Newman.
+Find encouragement as you walk through the valley of suffering with Hope When Your Heart Breaks by Michael Newman.